 Our legal and commercial name is Stratasys Ltd., and we are the product of the 2012 merger of two leading additive manufacturing companies, Stratasys, Inc. and Objet Ltd. Stratasys, Inc. was incorporated in Delaware in 1989, and Objet Ltd. was incorporated in Israel in 1998.
 As part of that merger transaction, the ordinary shares of Stratasys Ltd. were listed on the Nasdaq Global Select Market under the trading symbol "SSYS".
-We have acquired a number of companies since that time, including: Cooperation Technology Corporation, or MakerBot, a leader in desktop 3D printing, which owned and operated Thingiverse.com, a website dedicated to the sharing of user-created digital design files (in August 2013); and Solid Concepts and Harvest Technologies, two leading providers of additive manufacturing services (in July 2014 and August 2014, respectively).
-Following those last two acquisitions, in 2015, we introduced our branded Stratasys Direct Manufacturing, or SDM, service, which significantly broadened and increased our production and offering of AM parts, which are used by our customers as prototypes, benchmarks and end-use parts.
-In December, 2020, we acquired 3D printing start-up, Origin Inc., or Origin, and its proprietary P Programmable PhotoPolymerization technology, which we expect to be an important growth engine for our company.
+We have acquired (and, in certain cases, disposed of) a number of companies since that time, In July 2014 and August 2014, we acquired Solid Concepts and Harvest Technologies, respectively two leading providers of additive manufacturing services.
+Following those two acquisitions, in 2015, we introduced our branded Stratasys Direct Manufacturing, or SDM, service, which significantly broadened and increased our production and offering of AM parts, which are used by our customers as prototypes, benchmarks and end-use parts.
+In December, 2020, we acquired 3D printing start-up, Origin Inc., or Origin, and its proprietary P3 Programmable PhotoPolymerization technology, which has become an important growth engine for our company.
 The acquisition was aimed at fortifying our leadership in polymers and production applications of 3D printing in industries such as dental, medical, tooling, and select industrial, defense, and consumer goods markets.
 In February 2021, we acquired UK-based RP Support Ltd., or RPS, a provider of industrial stereolithography 3D printers and solutions.
 RPS' complementary technology further expands our polymer suite of solutions across the product life cycle, from concept modeling to manufacturing.
-In April 2021, we introduced the Stratasys H350 3D printer, the first system powered by the powder-based SAFTM technology of Xaar 3D Ltd., or Xaar, and in November 2021, we acquired all rem
+In April 2021, we introduced the Stratasys H350 3D printer, the first system powered by the powder-based SAFTM technology of Xaar 3D Ltd., or Xaar, and in November 2021, we acquired all remaining shares of Xaar from Xaar plc (we previously owned a 45% share in Xaar), thereby accelerating our growth in production-scale 3D printing.
+In September 2022, we disposed of our subsidiary MakerBot, a leader in desktop 3D printing, merging it with UltiMarker, after which transaction we hold a 46.5% equity interest in the combined company, which aims to provide easy-to-use and accessible 3D printing hardware, software, and materials for any application.
+In October 2022, we acquired the assets of the quality- assurance software company Riven and integrated its cloud-based software solution into our GrabCAD® additive manufacturing platform, which enables manufacturing customers to adopt our solutions for end-use parts production.
+We have announced, and expect to complete at the end of the second quarter of 2023, the aquisition of the additive manufacturing materials business of Covestro AG, which will expand our differentiated materials offerings in stereolithography, digital light processing (DLP), and powders.
+We furthermore expect to effect smaller acquisitions and investments in other companies from time to time to support execution of our strategy.